Melkonian Educational Institute: Boarding Section

-The new boarding houses were constructed in early 1990s for both boys and girls living in opposite wings of the complex.
-Alex Manoogian's statue is prominently featured at the centre of the courtyard.
-The boarding section has a capacity of accommodating circa 400 boarding students.
-Boys and girls accommodations are in separate building with supervisors at the doors at all hours.
-The houses also include a cafeteria, where boarding students would receive their breakfasts, lunches, dinners and suppers.
-There are also various areas dedicated to indoors recreational activities within this building, the largest of which is above the cafeteria with a game room, canteen and TV area.
+The new boarding home was constructed between 1987-1989 for both boys and girls living in opposite wings of the complex.
+Its foundation stone was laid on 24 May 1987, and it was inaugurated on 21 October 1989.
+Alex Manoogian's bust is prominently featured at the centre of the courtyard.
+The boarding section had a capacity of accommodating circa 400 boarding students.
+Boys and girls accommodations were in separate buildings, with supervisors at the doors at all hours.
+The houses also included a cafeteria, where boarding students would receive their meals.
+There were also various areas dedicated to indoors recreational activities within this building, the largest of which was above the cafeteria with a game room, canteen and TV area.

-The on-call supervisors and the resident nurse also have their offices and quarters inside this complex.
+The on-call supervisors and the resident nurse also had their offices and quarters inside this complex.